 Interconnect cables must be solid-core type.
 Stranded patch cable will give poor results over longer distances.
-The pairing of the cable and pinning of its connectors should normally be in accordance with EIA-568B (see page 43).
+The pairing of the cable and pinning of its connectors should normally be in accordance with EIA-568B (see page 44).
 One CATx cable is required for each video channel.

 - The Primary interconnect cable connects INTERCONNECT Port 1 on the Local and Remote Units.
-This carries the main video channel and all data (plus audio/serial). - The Secondary CATx cable (connected to INTERCONNECT Port 2) carries the second video channel.
+This carries the main video channel and all data (plus audio/serial). - The Secondary CATx cable (connected to INTERCONNECT Port 2) carries the additional video channel on dual-head units..

-In order to send Keyboard, Mouse, Audio and Serial signals to the PC, the Primary interconnect must be connected.
+In order to send USB, Audio and Serial signals to the PC, the Primary interconnect must be connected.

-The Primary interconnect does not have to be connected in order to use the keyboard attached to the Remote Unit for set-up.
-However, if the Primary interconnect is disconnected, the keyboard cannot be used for configuration for 15 seconds after disconnection (to maintain data integrity).
+The Primary interconnect does not have to be connected in order to use the keyboard attached to the Remote Unit for video setup.

-With some cables, video performance may be improved by using a cross-over patch cable at each end or an alternative RJ45 pin-out (see Appendix D: Advanced Cabling Issues (Skew), page 42).
+With some cables, video performance may be improved by using a cross-over patch cable at each end or an alternative RJ45 pin-out (see Appendix D: Advanced Cabling Issues (Skew), page 43).